Cuis-Smalltalk/Cuis-Website/_pages/documentation.md

 If you are learning Smalltalk, the Cuis community can help you.
 Check the ["Learning Cuis Smalltalk"](https://github.com/Cuis-Smalltalk/Learning-Cuis "Learning Cuis Smalltalk") repository.
 It includes several great tutorials.
 Also, the TerseGuide.pck.st package (in the /Packages folder in this repo) is useful both as a guide and a reference.

+Main project documentation is at the [Documentation](https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev/tree/master/Documentation) folder in the main Cuis repository.
+It includes installation and use guides, and several [Presentations](https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev/tree/master/Documentation/Presentations)

 ## Resources

 <div class="row">